TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Method

 Standard 2D positional encodings fail to capture cross-view relationships: the same 3D point projects to different pixel coordinates across views.
 We address this with \textbf{world-space positional encoding} that assigns identical embeddings to the same 3D location regardless of viewpoint.

 For each pixel $(u, v)$ in view $i$, we compute its 3D coordinate using DA3-estimated depth $\mathbf{D}_i$ and camera parameters:

 where $\mathbf{K}_i \in \mathbb{R}^{3\times3}$ denotes camera intrinsics and $\mathbf{T}_i \in SE(3)$ denotes the camera extrinsic transformation.
-DA3-NESTED-GIANT-LARGE jointly estimates both $\mathbf{K}_i$ and $\mathbf{T}_i$ from image features via a learned camera decoder (predicting field-of-view and relative pose), placing all views in a shared world frame without ground-truth calibration.
+DA3-NESTED-GIANT-LARGE jointly estimates both $\mathbf{K}_i$ and $\mathbf{T}_i$ from image features via a learned camera decoder (predicting field-of-view and relative pose), placing all views in a shared world frame \emph{without ground-truth calibration}.
 This is used at both training and inference time.
-Following NeRF~\cite{nerf}, we encode 3D coordinates with sinusoidal positional encoding projected via MLP to $D=256$.
-We also evaluated Pl\"ucker ray embeddings and learned ray-pose encodings as alternatives; neither improved over world-space sinusoidal PE (see Appendix~\cref{app:negative}).
+Following NeRF~\cite{nerf}, we encode 3D coordinates with sinusoidal positional encoding projected via an MLP to $D=256$.